-Join us in Rome’s countryside where locals celebrate seasons and Saints’ days with food, wine, and music festivals – and an impressive olive oil harvest with Signor Carlo and Chef Stella.
-This authentic experience, including hands-on cooking classes and a scenic tour, is set in one of the most peaceful villages in Italy.
+Join us in Rome’s countryside for an olive oil harvest Italy!
+Learn about the local cuisine, wine and music festivals with Signor Carlo and Chef Stella.
+This authentic olive oil harvest Italy experience also includes hands-on cooking classes and a scenic food tour, is set in one of the most peaceful villages in Italy.
 This village was home to my great grandfather, Costanzo, who left Italy and sailed to New York for a new life.
 My family continues cooking and welcoming guests in this beautiful village filled with artisan products, farm-to-table produce, and home made extra virgin olive oil and wine.

 Tie on your apron and join us in the kitchen to learn about the delicious local cuisine and our family traditions.
 Set in the heart of the Ciociaria region, this charming Medieval town is known for Marzolina, a special cheese made only in March because that is when the cows graze on the spring green grass.
-Enjoy the most precious porcini mushrooms, artisan salami, brick oven made bread and delicious products made right here.
+Enjoy porcini mushrooms, artisan salami, brick oven made bread and delicious artisan cuisine produced in the villa during the olive oil harvest in Italy!
+During the olive oil season in Italy – experience autumn recipes while soaking up the local culture with Signor Carlo!

-Learn the art of the olive oil harvest along with local cooking in the homeland of my family and birthplace of my great grandfather.
+Learn the art of the olive oil harvest on an Old World olive press along with local cooking in the homeland of my family and birthplace of my great grandfather.
 He was named after saint Costanzo, the patron saint of love.
 My great grandfather was a contadino, farmer.
 He worked the land in the rhythm of the four seasons, and in November through December, he harvested the olives and made his extra virgin olive oil.
 Join us in the fall, as we share our family tradition during the olive harvest.

 The Olive Oil Harvest & Pressing